sahil137/alarm_clock_test/Readme.md

 # Alarm Clock

 A simple alarm clock that lets the user set alarms and delete them.
-All the alarms are shown in a list. [click here to visit app].
+All the alarms are shown in a list. [click here to visit app](https://sahil137.github.io/alarm_clock_test/).

 ## App Interface